Esri/workforce-scripts/export_assignments_to_csv_readme.md

 ## Notes

  The output dates are in UTC time so if you want to make them be localized, you will have to use a third party library that handles historical timezones and daylight saving time.
-See [PYTZ](https://pypi.python.org/pypi/pytz?)
+See [PYTZ](https://pypi.python.org/pypi/pytz?) or [arrow](https://pypi.python.org/pypi/arrow).)